 Head Teachers have a legal duty to ensure that there are acceptable standards or discipline and behaviour in their school and for regulating the conduct of their pupils.
 Schools are expected to uphold certain values which include those that reject bullying and cruelty.

-What are some of the important reasons for challenging bullying behaviour in schools?
+Some of the important reasons for challenging bullying behaviour in schools

 There is some evidence of long-term effects of unchecked bullying that suggests that persistently bullied children are more likely to be depressed young adults.